 Yellows and oranges can add cheer to a restaurant’s decor.
 These colors are perfect for a cafe, yogurt shop, or another type of lighthearted, inexpensive eatery.
 Warm shades of yellow or orange, such as squash or pumpkin, can add an inviting atmosphere to these establishments.

 Green is another popular color for restaurants.
 As with warm colors, muted earth tone shades of green are best.
 In a restaurant, green walls and accents denote health and nature and can convey the perception that its menu is healthier than its competitors.
 Green shades also indicate sustainability, a popular concept among organizations.
 Green pairs well with brown and orange for a fresh, light color scheme, perfect for a sandwich shop or vegetarian-based bakery.
 Conversely, green doesn't work well for meat-based restaurants, such as steakhouses, nor in dimly lit bars with patrons huddled around their beers, where the color can turn swampy.

 The Worst Restaurant Colors

 Colors that don’t work well for restaurants are blue and purple.
 Actually, blue is the most liked color in the United States and promotes a calming atmosphere, but it does not translate well to most restaurant concepts.
-This is, in part, because there are not a lot of natural blue foods.
+This is, in part, because there are not a lot of naturally blue foods.
 Most blue foods are artificially dyed to appeal to children, such as ice pops, blue yogurt, and cotton candy.
 The same is true of purple.
 Blue and purple could serve as accent colors but should be used sparingly.

 Black, white, beige, gray, and brown are all excellent colors to incorporate into a restaurant’s decor.
 Black and dark brown, when used as an accent, denote sophistication, making them ideal for a fine dining restaurant.
 White denotes cleanliness and uniformity.
 When paired with a bright accent color, it is perfect for a quick-service restaurant, such as Five Guys or White Castle, both of which use a predominantly white, sterile background with added pops of primary colors.
 Beige, gray, and brown are ideal for creating a warm environment that allows the food and service to stand out.